-- 1. An on-duty supervisor must be advised before the person in custody is placed in the restraint chair. - 2.
-An officer trained in the use of the chair must be present when securing the person in custody.

-- 3. The Jail Officer must maintain visual observation of any person in custody secured in the restraint chair every fifteen minutes and document the observation periods on the In custody Activity Log. - 4.
-The restraint straps will be checked periodically to ensure both security and proper circulation to the prisoner's extremities. - 5.
-The person in custody shall be removed from the restraint chair as soon as their behavior allows. - 6.
-The person in custody should not be restrained for more than two (2) continuous hours.
+- A) An on-duty supervisor must be advised before the prisoner is placed in the restraint chair. - B) An officer trained in the use of the chair through the manufacturer's video must be present when securing the prisoner. - C) The Jail Officer must maintain visual observation of any prisoner secured in the restraint chair every fifteen minutes, and document the observation periods on the Prisoner Activity Log. - D) The restraint straps will be checked periodically to ensure both security and proper circulation to the prisoner's extremities. - E) The prisoner shall be removed from the restraint chair as soon as his behavior allows. - F) The prisoner should not be restrained for more than two (2) continuous hours.